PlatyPew/OAT/README.md

 <br />

-`oat.server.initToken(initialisationToken, newFields)`
+`oat.server.initToken(initialisationToken, fields)`

 -   `initialisationToken` \<string\>
--   `newFields` \<Object\>
+-   `fields` \<Object\>
 -   Returns: \<string\>

 This function is used to initialise the session keys on the server and return the response token.
-It takes in two parameters: the `initialisationToken` from the client and a JSON object `newFields` to use in the token.
+It takes in two parameters: the `initialisationToken` from the client and a JSON object `fields` to use in the token.

 <br />